-Adding a paper border to a room seems to be as popular as ever and there are currently a huge range of styles and designs available.
+Adding wallpaper borders to a room can give a very unique look and feel, and there is currently a huge range of styles and designs available.
 Hanging a border can enhance the look of a room and help to break up blank walls.
-But whilst hanging a border is fairly easy, making sure it is straight and joined correctly makes a huge difference to the finish quality.
+But whilst hanging a wallpaper border is fairly easy, making sure it is straight and joined correctly makes a huge difference to the finish quality.

 Step 2 – Hanging the Paper Border